HealthPast childhood abuse can affect PTSD veterans

 Psychiatrist and Neuroscientist at University of Wisconsin-Madison

-Ryan Herringa, M.D., Ph.D., is an Assistant Professor of Child & Adolescent Psychiatry at the University of Wisconsin School of Medicine and Public Health.
-He specializes in treating traumatized youth and conducts research on neural changes after childhood trauma and PTSD using neuroimaging.
-Dr. Herringa completed his M.D./Ph.D. at the University of Wisconsin and his psychiatry residency at the University of Pittsburgh before returning to UW as faculty.
-His research is supported by various organizations.
+Ryan Herringa, M.D., Ph.D., is is an Assistant Professor of Child & Adolescent Psychiatry at the University of Wisconsin School of Medicine and Public Health.
+He is a pediatric psychiatrist and neuroscientist specializing in the treatment of traumatized youth.
+His lab conducts research to explores neural changes following childhood trauma and PTSD using neuroimaging approaches.

 LEAVE A REPLY